tgvoskuilen/foamTools/README.md

 This prevents the initial instability with a pixellated circle that comes from using setFields.

-## dynamicRefineBalancedFvMesh
+## redistributeParPlus

-A dynamicFvMesh based on dynamicRefineFvMesh that uses runtime load balancing to keep the problem balanced in parallel cases.
+Revised version of redistributePar that also distributes refinementHistory, so you can use it with dynamicRefineFvMesh cases.
+Will be moved to the meshBalancing repo eventually and made public.